LanguageMachines/LuigiNLP/README.rst

 * Write one or more tasks, tasks are classes derived from ``luiginlp.engine.Task``
 * Write one or more workflow components that chain tasks together, workflow components are classes derived from ``luiginlp.engine.WorkflowComponent``, you usually want to derive from ``luiginlp.engine.StandardWorkflowComponent`` which is a standard component that takes one inputfile as parameter.

+Always take in mind the following guidelines when writing tasks and components for
+LuigiNLP:

+* Tasks should cover the smallest unit of work, do not do too much in one task, but chain tasks instead.
+* Be very specific in your file extensions.
+If two tasks output a file with the same extension, they are considered identical for all intends and purposes!
+Multiple stacking extensions are fine and recommend (``*.x.y.z``).
+Generally, each task strips input extensions (optional) and adds a a new extension.
+* Input and output filenames may never be the same!
+It is forbidden to change a file in-place.
+* Consider whether you want to chain multiple workflow components and to use the automatic resolution mechanism, or whether you have larger components that chain multiple tasks.
+Components are needed whenever you want to have multiple entry points.

 Let's begin by writing a simple task that invokes the tokeniser *ucto* (https://languagemachines.github.io/ucto) to convert plain text to tokenised plain text.
 We prescribe that the plain text document has the